 The first rule of hose upkeep is to avoid storing in direct sunshine.
 The UV rays of the sun can damage, crack, or rupture the exterior layer of the hose.
 That means that any water remaining in the hose will heat up and damage the inner tubing.

-Does this mean you shouldn’t water with the hose when there is sun?
+Does this mean you shouldn’t water with the hose when the sun is out?
 It doesn’t mean that, although it’s usually better for plants to water in the morning or evening rather than during the heat of the day.
 Leaving the hose out in the sun for hours causes the damage.

 How to Make a Hose Last